zeroibc/auto-deploy/README.md

 # auto-deploy
-this is auto deploy tool
+this is auto deploy tool1